mattwg/course-ebaytd/chapter2.md

 ---
 title       : Dynamic SQL
-description : Learn how to create dynamic SQL queries - useful for batches and automation. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : In this chapter you will learn how to create dynamic SQL queries - useful for batches and automation. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf